ViviTurtle/Projects/CTF Writeups/RC3_2015/Top Secret/README.md

 ```

 It had one table, users.
-Let's dump this table.
+Let's dump this table:  -D TopSecret -T users --dump(-D to choose DB, -T to choose table and --dump to dump the table).

 [dump.txt](dump.txt)
 ```